OpenMW/openmw/README.txt

 Past and future
 ---------------

-GOOI started out as a spin-off from OpenMW, another project of mine ( http://openmw.sourceforge.net ).
+Mangle started out as a spin-off from OpenMW, another project of mine ( http://openmw.sourceforge.net ).
 OpenMW is an attempt to recreate the engine behind the commercial game Morrowind, using only open source software.

 The projects are still tightly interlinked, and the will continue to be until OpenMW is finished.
-That means that all near-future work on GOOI for my part will be more or less guided by what OpenMW needs.
+That means that all near-future work on Mangle for my part will be more or less guided by what OpenMW needs.
 But I'll gladly accept external contributions that are not OpenMW-related.

 Conclusion
 ----------

-As you might have guessed, GOOI is more a concept in development than a finished library right now.
+As you might have guessed, Mangle is more a concept in development than a finished library right now.

 All feedback, ideas, concepts, questions and code are very welcome.
 Send them to: korslund@gmail.com